InformaticsMatters/fragnet/orchestration/README.md

     again.
 You can simply use the `start-instances` and `stop-instances` plays (or handy scripts - see below).

-## Testing the (MolPort) graph
-You can test the Fragnet service **molport** deployment using a playbook.
-The test will attempt to get a token (using the user credentials in the setenv file), run a built-in search query (around the molecule `c1ccc(Nc2nc3ccccc3o2)cc1`) and then conclude by checking the query's results: -

-    $ ansible-playbook -e '@parameters' playbooks/fragnet/test-fragnet.yaml

->   The check simply verifies the number of nodes, edges and groups
-    returned by the query.
-It does not check the values of the nodes and edges, getting the right number is enough for this simple test.

 ## Handy shell-scripts
 Super-simple shell-scripts can be used to quickly execute the most common tasks like `deploy` (a new or existing graph), `stop` (the server) and